minamijoyo/tfupdate/README.md

 Options:
   -r  --recursive    Check a directory recursively (default: false) -i  --ignore-path  A regular expression for path to ignore
+                     If you want to ignore multiple directories, set the flag multiple times.
 ```

 ```